sorsater/bayesian-borns/README.md

 # bayesian-borns
-Labs in the course TDDE07- Bayesian Learning
+Labs in the course TDDE07- Bayesian Learning🎲